ishmael-burdeau/digital-sustainability-learning/communicators.md

 # Digital sustainability for communicators
 The following is a list of material designed to support those wishing to influence others in the change process.
 No matter what your day job or official role is, the ability to communicate effectively is vital.
-Working through most of the  material will build your confidence as a Practitioner.
-Completing the all the material will put you on the path towards Expert.
+Working through some of the  material will build your confidence as a Practitioner, especially the material in Essentials.
+Completing the most of the material will put you on the path towards Expert.

-## Essentials
+## 1. Essentials

 ### Communities to join (suggestion - join 2)